pytorch/pytorch/docs/source/notes/autograd.rst

     2. For non-holomorphic functions, the gradient can't be fully represented with complex numbers.
        The partial derivatives of the imaginary part of the function (:math:`v(x, y)` above) are discarded (e.g., this is equivalent to dropping the imaginary part of the loss before performing a backwards).
-       For any other desired behavior, you can specify the covector :math:`v` in `torch.autograd.functional.vjp` call.
+       For any other desired behavior, you can specify the covector :math:`grad_output` in `torch.autograd.backward()` call.

 **How are the JVP and VJP defined for cross-domain functions?**
 ***************************************************************